Chris-Sanford/Lyricle/GameLogic.md

 Once the game is completed, the `Game Complete` modal is launched with various statistics on the player's performance.
 If `AudioControl` is `enabled`, then the song preview plays.

+# Conceding

+The player is able to concede once they've exhausted all of their lifelines.
+Upon utilization of the final remaining lifeline, the lifeline heart icon is cracked and has a slight red tint to indicate a dangerous and irreversible action.
+The button is still clickable, but opens a modal that asks the player if they'd like to concede, reminding them that it will end the game.
+If the player concedes, the game is over and the game completion modal appears.

 # Lyric Guessing Experience

 ## Keyboards